evermeer/EVCloudKitDao/README.md

 6) Open the CloudKit dashboard, select all recordtypes and enable all 'Metadata Indexes'

 7) Disable the call to .createRecordTypes in AppDelegate and run the app again.

+8) Make sure you run the app on 2 devices, each using a diverent iCloud account and each device having the other account in it's contact list.

 and you are ready to go!